spectrocloud/librarium/docs/docs-content/getting-started/additional-capabilities/vmo.md

 ## Resources

-To learn more about Palette VMO, review the [Architecture](../../vm-management/architecture.md) page to learn about the components involved in enabling VMO for your infrastructure.
+To learn more about Palette VMO, review the [Get Started With VM Orchestrator](../../vm-management/vm-management.md#get-started-with-vm-orchestrator) page to learn about the components involved in enabling VMO for your infrastructure.
 Then, review the [Create a VMO Profile](../../vm-management/create-vmo-profile.md) guide to prepare everything you need to deploy your first cluster with VMO.